 We will continue to update the Laguna Honda community as we diligently work toward recertification.

-We know the Laguna Honda Hospital Community has many questions about Laguna Honda’s participation in the Medicare and Medicaid Provider Participation Programs and the Closure and Patient Relocation Plan.
+We know the Laguna Honda Hospital community has many questions about Laguna Honda’s participation in the Medicare and Medicaid Provider Participation Programs and the Closure and Patient Transfer and Relocation Plan.

 About Laguna Honda Hospital

-Laguna Honda serves as a safety net for patients with complex medical needs who are low or very low income and often have no other options for care.
-Many patients have complicated chronic medical needs along with behavioral health components (such as diagnosed mental illnesses and/or substance use disorders) and other social or behavior issues.
-We serve a broad audience in terms of both care and demographics, with more than 25 percent of our population identifying as African American, 18 percent as Latino and 20 percent as Asian.
+Laguna Honda serves as a safety net for residents with complex medical needs who are low or very low income and often have no other options for care.
+Many residents have complicated chronic medical needs along with behavioral health components (such as diagnosed mental illnesses and/or substance use disorders) and other social or behavior issues.
+We serve a broad audience in terms of both care and demographics, with more than 25 percent of our population identifying as African American, 18 percent as Latino, and 20 percent as Asian.

 Laguna Honda is uniquely organized into 13 specialized nursing and rehabilitation programs.
-These programs draw upon the talents of practitioners in multiple fields to provide a holistic approach to our patient’s health.
+These programs draw upon the talents of practitioners in multiple fields to provide a holistic approach to our resident’s health.

 At the same time, the hospital cares for people coping with the effects of complex or chronic conditions such as stroke, traumatic brain injury or degenerative diseases such as multiple sclerosis, and rehabilitative services that include physical therapy, occupational therapy, speech therapy and audiology, with monolingual care in Spanish and Chinese, palliative care and hospice services.